The University of Texas at Arlington Graduate Catalog 2004-2006 Vol LXXXVII - July 2004

 The accelerated MBA program is designed for professionals who are working full-time.
 In this 28-month, cohort-based program only one course is taken at a time, in accelerated 5-, 6-, or 7-week sessions.
 Students stay together as a "cohort" throughout all of their coursework.

 This program is 48 semester hours for all students and follows the same general curriculum requirements as the regular MBA program.
 Since all students take the same set of courses, there are no concentration or specialty areas in this program.

 The Executive MBA (EMBA) program is designed to provide high-quality graduate management education to mid-level and upper-level managers and executives.
 The program covers all functional areas of business management and exhibits several content integrating themes associated with successful management of modern business organizations, including project management, international operations, total quality management, and strategic resource alignment.

-A cohort-based design with a lock-step, fixed curriculum are prominent features of the EMBA program.
+A cohort-based design with a lock-step, fixed curriculum and heavy emphasis on case studies are prominent features of the EMBA program.
 Students, who are usually fully employed and sponsored financially by their organizations, enter the program as a group of 30 to 40 and progress through courses together.
 The schedule of classes is non-traditional and utilizes weekend and accelerated formats.
 Course content is delivered by the best faculty using methods that maximize student interaction and high levels of knowledge transfer to students' job situations.